zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/json/json.md

 ## **Acknowledgements**

 - **Author** - Valentin Leonard Tabacaru
-- **Contributors** - Anoosha Pilli, Product Manager, Dylan McLeod, LiveLabs QA Intern, DB Product Management
+- **Contributors** - Anoosha Pilli & Troy Anthony, Product Manager, Dylan McLeod, LiveLabs QA Intern, DB Product Management
-- **Last Updated By/Date** - Troy Anthony, DB Product Management, August 2020
+- **Last Updated By/Date** - Kay Malcolm, DB Product Management, August 2020

 ## See an issue?
 Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
 Please include the *workshop name*, *lab* and *step* in your request.
 If you don't see the workshop name listed, please enter it manually.
 If you would like for us to follow up with you, enter your email in the *Feedback Comments* section.